NEONScience/NEON-Data-Skills/tutorials/R/neonUtilities/neonUtilities.md

 Your data will download in a single zipped file.

-The example data below are any single-aspirated air temperature available from 1 January 2015 to 31 December 2016.
+The example data below are single-aspirated air temperature available from 1 January 2015 to 31 December 2016.

 ## neonUtilities package

-This package was written to stack data downloaded in month-by-site files into a full table with all the data of interest from all sites in the downloaded date range.
+This package was written to combine data downloaded in month-by-site files into a full table with all the data of interest from all sites in the downloaded date range.